dbwebb-se/mvc/example/symfony/README.md

 ![mvc](.img/mvc.png)

-The url has a rout path that is interpreted by the (Symfony) router and it leads to a controller action which has the responsibility to send a response back to the caller.
+The url has a route path that is interpreted by the (Symfony) router and it leads to a controller action which has the responsibility to send a response back to the caller.
 It may take help of model classes and views when creating the response.
 In the example code above, the controller used no model classes and no views, it just returned the response directly as a web page.

 Add a JSON route
 ----------------------------

-When building a RESTFul API or a web service, the server usually provides a JSON response, instead of serving a web pages as the reponse.
+When building a RESTFul API or a web service, the server usually provides a JSON response, instead of serving a web page as the reponse.

 Here follows a `/api/lucky/number` version providing the number in a JSON structure instead of a web page.
 Add the method to your controller.